Skip to main content

 3

-Installs all required development tools (Node.js, Python, uv, Nx) via Mise.
+Installs required development tools (Node.js, Python, uv, Nx) via Mise.

 4